kranthiB/globoMart/README.md

 	It offers the following functionality by using Embedded H2 Database.

         	1. GET  	/productCatalogueService/products – gives the list of all products
-            2. GET /productCatalogueService/search – gives the list of products for matching name and type
+            2. GET 	 	/productCatalogueService/search  – gives the list of products for matching name,type
             3. GET 	 	/productCatalogueService/searchByType – gives the list of products for matching type
             4. POST  	/productCatalogueService/products – saves the given product
             5. DELETE 	/productCatalogueService/products/{id} – delete the given product